simars/ngx-mix-libraries/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-Run `npm run build:lib` or `ng build ngx-mix --prod` to builds ngx-mix library bundle for distrubition in `dist/`
+Run `npm run build:lib` or `ng build ngx-mix --prod` to builds ngx-mix library bundle for distribution in `dist/`

 ### Running unit tests